-Her research interests include expanding contraceptive options and abortion care access, sexual education, reproductive health technology, reproductive transitions (pregnancy, postpartum, menopause) and medical education.
-She is committed to supporting and creating medically accurate, woman-centered policy nationally and globally.
-She enjoys teaching residents, medical students, and undergraduates as part of her generalist practice.
-She also co-hosts a reproductive health podcast called The V Word.
+Her research interests include addressing health disparities in perinatal and reproductive health through education and technology, including AntiRacism reproductive health work, trauma-informed care education, and increasing access to safe abortion care.
+She is committed to creating and supporting medically accurate reproductive policy.
+She enjoys teaching residents, medical students, and undergraduates as part of her practice.
+She has previously co-hosted a reproductive health podcast called The V Word and is active on social media as @drericacahill.

 - Obstetrics and Gynecology